shachey13/HughesLabTools/README.md

 5. Cropping Options:
    - crop_type: Method of cropping ('batch', 'grouped', or 'individual').
      * 'batch': Apply the same crop coordinates to all images.
-     * 'grouped': Apply teh same crop coordinates to groups of images (e.g. all images from one devie)
+     * 'grouped': Apply the same crop coordinates to groups of images (e.g. all images from one device)
      * 'individual': Crop each image individually
    - use_crop: Whether to use cropped images in subsequent processing (boolean).